 6. Hop onto the Technology Bandwagon

 You need to act swiftly to integrate your restaurant with technology if you want to stay on the top and run a successful restaurant business.
 According to statistics, the most important technical features popular among customers are online reservations (36%), free wifi (23%), and online/mobile ordering (19%).
 Your patrons expect technology-driven experience and your competitors are offering it.
-In fact, 81% of restaurants are currently using a POS or electric register system, 68% offer wifi, 37% offer online order and 32% accept mobile payment.
+81% of restaurants are currently using a POS or electric register system, 68% offer wifi, 37% provide online order, and 32% accept mobile payment.

 Restaurants are also experimenting with other high-end technological tools.
 Technology is helping restaurateurs to run their backend efficiently.
 A POS system can not only manage your day to day operations such as inventory, invoicing, staff schedule, cash flow, and payroll, but also reduce human errors and paperwork.